 The strength of the Academy is in the breadth of issues, and colleagues, it brings together.

-Modules 1 and 2 focus on the role of place, devolution, project development, new forms of financing, the localisation of fiscal policy, inclusive growth, working with private partners and strategic organisational choices.
+We have previously held several regional and national modules to support place-based working across anchor institutions.
+Modules 1 and 2 focused on the role of place, devolution, project development, new forms of financing, the localisation of fiscal policy, inclusive growth, working with private partners and strategic organisational choices.

-Find out more about modules 1 and 2, and take a look at future modules.
+Find out more about modules 1 and 2, and take a look at module 3.
 You can also find further information in our FAQ.

 The first Local Growth Academy conference was held on 28 March 2018 at Woburn Conference Centre in London and focused on the Industrial Strategy.

 We will promote further modules as they are developed.
 To discuss the Local Growth Academy and its work please contact Michael Wood, Head of Health Economic Partnerships on 07872 604109 or at Michael.Wood@nhsconfed.org